Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-For small mass differences, $|M_i-M_k| \ll M_i+M_k$, the CP asymmetry is dominated by the self-energy contribution\footnote{The self-energy part in FIG.~\ref{fig:oneloop} is part of the inverse heavy-neutrino propagator matrix.
-Unstable particles are defined as poles in S-matrix elements of stable particles whose residues yield their couplings.
-Such a procedure confirms the results \eqref{hierarchical} and \eqref{degenerate} to leading order in the couplings \cite{Buchmuller:1997yu}.} in Fig.~\ref{fig:oneloop} and enhanced \cite{Covi:1996wh},
+For small mass differences, $|M_i-M_k| \ll M_i+M_k$, the $CP$ asymmetry is dominated by the self-energy contribution\footnote{The self-energy part in Fig.~\ref{fig:oneloop} is part of the inverse heavy-neutrino propagator matrix.
+Unstable particles are defined as poles in $S$-matrix elements of stable particles whose residues yield their couplings.
+Such a procedure confirms the results of Eqs.~\eqref{hierarchical} and \eqref{degenerate} to leading order in the couplings \cite{Buchmuller:1997yu}.} in Fig.~\ref{fig:oneloop} and enhanced \citep*{Covi:1996wh}:

 Once mass differences become of the order of the decay widths, one reaches a resonance regime \cite{Covi:1996fm,Pilaftsis:1997jf} where resummations are necessary.